SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

    - Rules.GetValue(fact :: \<string\> [, default)

      Returns the value for the given fact in the knowledge base of the Assistant.
-If there is no such value, the default will be returned if supplied, or nil.
+If there is no such value, the default will be returned if supplied, or *nil*.

    - Rules.Execute() or Rules.Produce()